Periodontal Gum Care

-Periodontal disease (gum disease), is the buildup of bacteria and tartar that is causing tooth decay and/or damage to the gums.
-It is the number one cause of tooth loss in the U.S. In its early stages, periodontal disease is characterized by inflammation (gingivitis) or infection in your mouth’s soft tissues.
+Periodontal disease (gum disease), is the buildup of bacteria and tartar that cause tooth decay and/or damage to the gums.
+It is the number one cause of tooth loss in the U.S..
+In its early stages, periodontal disease is characterized by inflammation (gingivitis) or infection in your mouth’s soft tissues.
 Signs of gum disease can include bleeding and/or receding gums, red or swollen gums, loose teeth, and tooth loss.

 How can I avoid gum disease?